2-way with wide dispersion and low distortion. Linear CTA-2034. Mechano26

 Comparision of simulated (yellow) and NF-measured response (red).
 Shifted to overlap at 100Hz where the filter response is 0dB

 I had some scraps from 45-degree cuts.
-I glued them together and used them to brace the enclosure from the inside.
+I glued them together and used them to brace the enclosure from the inside (there is one more slat in the middle which was not installed when the shot was taken).

 THD distortion: